b0binho/tobiasz99101/README.md

 - 👋 Hi, I’m @tobiasz99101
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on twoja stara
+- 💞️ I’m looking to collaborate on some nice hookers and cocaine
 - 📫 How to reach me tobiasz20101993@gmail.com

 <!---